ark-lang/ark/CONTRIBUTING.md

 ## Pull Requests
 We love Pull Requests!
-Please make sure you work on a separate branch, and that you rebase with the master before submitting.
+Please make sure you work on a separate branch, and that you rebase with the master branch before submitting.
 If you are implementing a feature of some kind, please add a test if there is not an existing one already!
 Please add a summary or brief description of your PR, however the more detail the better.